Milk Protein: for maximum protein digestibility and utilization by the calf.

 |Vitamin E||(Min)||150 IU/LB|

-Dried whey protein concentrate, palm (preserved with BHA, BHT, and citric acid), dried whey product, dried bovine plasma, dried whey solubles, coconut oil, canola oil (preserved with TBHQ and citric acid), dicalcium phosphate, DL-methionine, L-lysine, yeast extract, calcium carbonate, silicon dioxide, Vitamin E supplement, ascorbic acid, Vitamin A acetate, Vitamin B12 supplement, niacinamide, biotin, folic acid, d-Calcium pantothenate, Vitamin D3 supplement, riboflavin, thiamine mononitrate, pyridoxine hydrochloride, menadione sodium bisulfite complex (source of Vitamin K3), magnesium oxide, choline chloride, iron amino acid complex, zinc methionine complex, manganese methionine complex, selenium yeast, brewers’ dried yeast, copper sulfate, potassium iodide, cobalt sulfate, artificial flavor, soy lecithin, polyoxyethylene glycol (400) mono- and dioleates (preserved with BHA), ethoxylated mono and diglycerides
+Dried whey protein concentrate, dried skim milk, lard (preserved with BHA, BHT, and citric acid), dried whey product, dried bovine plasma, dried whey solubles, coconut oil, soybean oil (preserved with TBHQ and citric acid), dicalcium phosphate, DL-methionine, L-lysine, yeast extract, calcium carbonate, silicon dioxide, Vitamin E supplement, ascorbic acid, Vitamin A acetate, Vitamin B12 supplement, niacinamide, biotin, folic acid, d-Calcium pantothenate, Vitamin D3 supplement, riboflavin, thiamine mononitrate, pyridoxine hydrochloride, menadione sodium bisulfite complex (source of Vitamin K3), magnesium oxide, choline chloride, iron amino acid complex, zinc methionine complex, manganese methionine complex, selenium yeast, brewers’ dried yeast, copper sulfate, potassium iodide, cobalt sulfate, artificial flavor, soy lecithin, polyoxyethylene glycol (400) mono- and dioleates (preserved with BHA), ethoxylated mono and diglycerides

 Batch feeding: Add water at 120°F to half the desired final volume.
 Mix in total amount of MR until a uniform solution is obtained.
 Add remaining water to desired final volume and complete mixing.
 Feed at 102-107°F. Mix rate is 1.1lbs of MR per 1 gallon of final volume.
 Use a scale to weigh every feeding.
 Inspect and clean equipment daily.